Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Experiments

 \subsection{Performance with Various Settings}

 In this section, we evaluate the proposed method across diverse \textbf{1) datasets}, \textbf{2) TS backbones}, and \textbf{3) text encoders} to verify its general effectiveness.
-To account for scale differences across datasets, we report normalized MSE averaged over 10 fusion strategies (6 naive \& 4 constrained fusion strategies).
+To account for scale differences across datasets, we report normalized MSE averaged over 10 fusion strategies.

 \textbf{[1] Various datasets (Figure~\ref{fig:setting_dataset}).} We conduct experiments on 9 real-world multimodal datasets~\cite{liu2024time} for TS forecasting.
 Across datasets, constrained fusion strategies (green) generally outperform the additive (blue) and concatenation-based (red) fusion.
-While many fusion methods exhibit dataset-dependent behavior (i.e., improving on some datasets and underperforming on others), CFA consistently outperforms the unimodal model on all datasets and ranks first on 7 of the 9 datasets.
+While many fusion methods exhibit dataset-dependent behavior, CFA consistently outperforms the unimodal model on all datasets and ranks first on 7 of the 9 datasets.

 \textbf{[2] Various TS models (Figure~\ref{fig:setting_ts_model}).} We evaluate the effectiveness of our method across diverse TS backbones (e.g., Transformer-based, linear/MLP-based).
-Similar to the dataset-level analysis, constrained fusion strategies (green) generally outperforms the additive (blue) and concatenation-based (red) approaches.
+Similar to the dataset-level analysis, constrained fusion strategies (green) generally outperform the additive (blue) and concatenation-based (red) approaches.
 Specifically, CFA improves over the unimodal baseline on 13 out of 14 backbones, with the exception of Transformer~\cite{vaswani2017attention}.
 We attribute this to the fact that the standard Transformer exhibits substantially lower performance than other TS backbones, indicating a limitation of the backbone itself rather than the fusion strategy.
 For Transformer variants specifically designed for TS forecasting~\cite{Liu2022NonstationaryTransformer, Liu2023iTransformer, zhang2023crossformer}, CFA consistently yields improvements over unimodal models.

-\textbf{[3] Various text models (Figure~\ref{fig:setting_text_model}).} To verify robustness to text encoders, we compare four text models, including three LLM-based encoders~\cite{devlin2018bert,radford2019gpt2,touvron2023llama} and Doc2Vec~\cite{le2014doc2vec} to account for scenarios where LLM deployment is restricted.
+\textbf{[3] Various text models (Figure~\ref{fig:setting_text_model}).} To verify robustness to text encoders, we compare four text models, including three LLM-based encoders~\cite{devlin2018bert,radford2019gpt2,dubey2024llama3} and Doc2Vec~\cite{le2014doc2vec} to account for scenarios where LLM deployment is restricted.
 Consistent with previous observations, constrained fusion strategies (green) outperform additive (blue) and concatenation-based (red) methods.
 Among them, CFA consistently achieves the best performance, demonstrating robustness to the text model.

 \textbf{[4] Overall comparison (Table~\ref{tbl:overall_summary}).} Table~\ref{tbl:overall_summary} reports the average normalized MSE across more than 2K settings (9 datasets × 14 TS models × 4 text models × 4 horizons) with 10 fusion methods.
 Among simple fusion strategies, only additive fusion at the middle or last layer improves over the unimodal baseline, whereas other naive approaches fail to do so.
 This highlights the necessity of constrained fusion for consistent performance gains.
 Furthermore, CFA achieves the best performance, confirming its superiority over various fusion strategies.
 Note that we tune each setting over 10 learning rates and compare the best performance to ensure that gains or losses are not due to optimization effects.